OpenGridForum/DFDL/README.md

-= Data Format Description Language (DFDL)
+# Data Format Description Language (DFDL)

 This github site will be used to host some DFDL workgroup documents, tests, code-snippets and other artifacts of use to the DFDL community.

+See https://OpenGridForum.github.io/DFDL for the complete materials.